For the Road

-"F*ck For the Road" (clean version titled "For the Road") is a song by American hip hop recording artist Tyga.
+"F*ck For the Road" clean version titled "For the Road" is a song by American rapper Tyga.
 It was released on April 4, 2013, as the second official single from his third studio album Hotel California.
 The song, produced by Grand Hustle record producers Cordale "Lil' C" Quinn and Mars of 1500 or Nothin', features a guest appearance from American singer Chris Brown.
 The song samples "Rain" by SWV.

 Background

 In February 2013, Tyga announced during an interview that the second official single from the album would be titled "For the Road", and feature frequent collaborator Chris Brown.
 Tyga said the song has the same feeling as their hit "Deuces".
 The song is produced by Lil C and was premiered on March 25.
 The song was then released for digital download on April 4, 2013 along with the pre-order for the album.
 On May 14, 2013 the song was released to Rhythmic contemporary radio along with the third single "Show You".